Definition of Dyslexia

 - Dyslexia is a specific disability that is neurological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.

 - These difficulties typically (but not solely) result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
+The key indicators are poor rapid automatized naming speed and poor phonemic awareness.

-- Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.
+- Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede the growth of vocabulary and background knowledge.

 - Although the disorder varies from person to person, common characteristics among people with dyslexia are difficulty with phonological processing (the manipulation of sounds), spelling, and/or rapid visual-verbal responding.

-http://nichd.nih.gov/health/topics/reading/conditioninfo/pages/disorders.aspx
+- http://nichd.nih.gov/health/topics/reading/conditioninfo/pages/disorders.aspx

-International Dyslexia Association (2002) http://eida.org/definition-of-dyslexia/
+- International Dyslexia Association (2002) http://eida.org/definition-of-dyslexia/

 Learn About Dyslexia